derek-shnosh/nautilus-media-columns/README.md

 - First visit to a folder may probe uncached files
 - Subsequent visits are instant
-- Probing never blocks Nautilus UI
+- Probing is best-effort and cached; some files may take longer on first access.

 ## License